Heartestrella/AuraShell/README.md

 Currently, multi-language support is not yet implemented.
 This feature is planned for the official release, which will include full internationalization support to make PSSH accessible to users worldwide.

+## 📝 Source Code

+The source code of PSSH is still under development.
+It has not been fully organized, standardized, or refactored, and inline comments are incomplete.
+It is undeniable that part of the code has been generated with the help of AI tools.

+## ⚠️ Known Issues & Usage Notes

+- In the SSH terminal, text selection does not display a visible cursor,
+  but the text is actually selected and can be copied with `Ctrl+Shift+C` and pasted with `Ctrl+Shift+V`.
+- Some pages may not display the custom font correctly.
+- Certain UI elements may not fully match the main window's style.

 > ⚠️ **Beta Version Notice:**
 > This is a beta release.
 If you encounter any bugs, please submit the runtime logs along with a brief description of how to reproduce the issue to the [GitHub Issues](https://github.com/Heartestrella/P-SSH/issues).